-Most of my 43 years I have spent in the mountainous area of Switzerland, where I have studied and worked in the scientific sector.
+Most of my 45 years I have spent in the mountainous area of Switzerland, where I have studied and worked in the scientific sector.
 While I dearly love mountains, I felt they constrained my global viewpoint.
 Following my desire to live abroad, the first stop for almost 7 years was Los Angeles.
-Under the Californian sun my outlook became more sunny and positive, fully absorbing the laid back culture.
+Under the Californian sun my outlook became more sunny and positive, fully absorbing the more laid back culture.
 Still I was craving for more: I wanted to live in Asia.
 In my eyes Japan had the image of a high tech country with deep respect for tradition, a society with complex rules for everyday life, while all the goods seemed so practical and simple.
 For sure the place I wanted to be!

 Having lived in Europe, US and Japan, speaking several languages, I am lucky to have multilayered insights that I would like to share with you in this blog.
 Enjoy and keep me posted about your thoughts.

 P.S.
 Don’t forget to subscribe on the right hand side for blog updates!